jg-digital-media/jgdm_snooker_scorer/readme.md

 + But after some struggling around for most of the day I'm taking this as a win.

 + I'm still working on a way to handle 2 red balls being potted in the same shot but I think it's sensible at this stage to assume one red at a time till we get this turn play working.
+And that's the approach I took.

++ By the next day I'd been able to get the turn play working with the red and colour balls as well as taking into account the colour sequence.
+So.
+Where we stand now is that we are playing through a standard 1 frame visit where the player
+   + Commits no fouls
+   + Pots 15 Reds and 15 colours with no misses.
+   + Goes through the colour sequence at 27 points remaining `#points_remaining`.
+   + Can operate a 147 maximum break.
+   + Cannot recreate a situation where a player score more than one red in the same shot.
+   + Cannot shoot for any more balls or foul buttons when the points remaining `#points_remaining` is at 0